psmedley/node-os2/doc/guides/maintaining-V8.md

 ```

 * Open a PR against the `v6.x-staging` branch in the Node.js repo.
 Launch the
-  normal and [V8 CI] using the Node.js CI system.
-We only needed to backport to
+  normal and [V8 CI][] using the Node.js CI system.
+We only needed to backport
-  `v6.x` as the other LTS branches weren't affected by this bug.
+  to `v6.x` as the other LTS branches weren't affected by this bug.

-### Backports Identified by the V8 team
+### Backports Identified by the V8 Team

 For bugs found through the browser or other channels, the V8 team marks bugs
 that might be applicable to the abandoned branches in use by Node.js.
 This is